-When ProtonMail was originally released, two passwords were necessary to enter your account, a Login password and Mailbox password.
-This was done for security reasons to ensure end-to-end encryption.
-However, after extensive and careful study, our research team developed a way to provide the same level of privacy and security with just a single password.
-Technical details can be found here.
+When ProtonMail was originally released, it was created with a login password and a mailbox password known as the Two-password mode.
+This was to ensure end-to-end encryption.
+However, over time, our research team developed a way to provide the same level of privacy and security with just a single password.

-Because this improves the usability of ProtonMail, this is now the default for all newly created accounts.
-For Legacy accounts (those created before December 2016), we also provide the option to switch to One Password Mode.
-Two Password Mode will continue to be supported, and more information about Two Password Mode is provided at the bottom of this article.
+Because this improves ProtonMail’s usability, the One-password mode is now the default for all newly created accounts.
+For Legacy accounts (those created before December 2016), we also provide the option to switch to One-password mode.
+However, we will continue to support Two-password mode.
+More information can be found at the end of this article.

-One Password Mode removes the need to remember two passwords (Login and Mailbox), making it even easier to use ProtonMail.
-Instead of two passwords, just a single password is required to enter your account.
+One-password mode removes the need to remember two passwords, making it easier to use ProtonMail.
+Instead of two passwords, just a single password is required for login.

 If your account was created after November 2016, you are already in One-password mode.

 1. If you have an older account, you can still activate One-password mode.
 Click on Settings → Go to settings at the top right and select Password & recovery in the left sidebar.
 Under Passwords, deactivate Two-password mode.

 2. You will be asked to provide your old password, two-factor authentication code, and a new password.
 Select Save.
 You are now in One-password mode.

 If your account is in One-password mode, it is also possible to switch to Two-password mode.
 Having two unique passwords boosts your account’s security.
 However, we still recommend One-password mode for most users.

 In Two-password mode, you will be asked to set a login and mailbox password separately.
 The Two-password mode uses a segregated authentication and decryption system, which means logging into a ProtonMail encrypted email account requires two passwords.